 Jonathan has served as concertmaster of the Chamber Orchestra and Symphony Orchestra of the Sydney Conservatorium.
 He toured as a member of the Australian Youth Orchestra (AYO) in 2013, performing concerts with maestro Christoph Eschenbach and soloist Joshua Bell in some of the world’s most important venues, including the Sydney Opera House, Concertgebouw Amsterdam, and the Menuhin Festival in Gstaad.
 As part of AYO Chamber Players, he has received chamber music coaching from Lambert Orkis, and also performed at the 2013 Musica Viva Festival in Sydney.

 With the onset of focal dystonia in late 2013, Jonathan has unfortunately needed to withdraw from performance until further notice.
 However, he is now able to devote more time to teaching students, and composing and arranging music.
 In March 2015, he conducted a program of his own arrangements for the Australian Chinese Parents Association charity concert held at Sydney Town Hall for children with disabilities.
 Jonathan is the recipient of the inaugural Watermark Composition Prize in 2015, which resulted in his Rhapsody No. 2 for solo violin being set as the compulsory Australian piece for the Kendall National Violin Competition for 2015 and 2016.
+In February 2017, pianist Nicholas Young gave the world premiere of his Three Concert Pieces for solo piano in the Utzon Room at the Sydney Opera House.

 He is also currently undertaking a Bachelor of Science at the University of Sydney, majoring in mathematics.